arianrhodsandlot/html-play/readme.md

     Type: `string`

-    The text of the element with whitespaces stripped.
+    The text of the element with whitespaces and linebreaks stripped.

   + `rawText`